h1376h/MLCourse/ML_Obsidian_Vault/Lectures/5/Quiz/L5_6_Quiz.md

 Design kernel caching strategies for large-scale SVM training.

 #### Task
-1. Implement an LRU (Least Recently Used) cache for kernel values
+1. Design an LRU (Least Recently Used) cache for kernel values
 2. For a cache size of $C$ entries and $n$ training samples, what's the hit rate for random access patterns?
 3. Design a cache-aware SMO that prioritizes recently computed kernel values
 4. How would you determine the optimal cache size given memory constraints?